cf-platform-eng/tsmgr-samples/mysql-operator/README.md

     The instructions below follow the `Cluster` scoped pattern.

-## Publishing the Marketplace Offer
+## Saving the Marketplace Offer

-To publish the marketplace offer:
+To save the marketplace offer:

 ```bash
 $ ksm offer save ksm mysql-operator-0.1.1+master.tgz mysql-cluster-0.2.0.tgz
 ```

-The command publishes MySQL Operator offer on PCF.
+The command saves MySQL Operator offer on TAS.
 The marketplace name and version will match the name and version defined in `ksm.yaml` file.

 The current offers can be listed as following:
 <pre>